thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

-        Sailing, beach stopovers, inflatables, stand up paddleboards, snorkelling, sunbathing.
+        Sailing, beach stopovers, inflatables, stand up paddleboards, snorkeling, sunbathing.
 All included free of charge.

         Some things are almost mandatory:

-        Singing Happy Birthday to you, cake, speeches, presents, embarassing memories.
+        Singing Happy Birthday to you, cake, embarassing speeches, presents.
       title: What to expect
     - dropdownContent: |-
         Keep it simple.